GitbookIO/micro-analytics/README.md

 ## Application's parameters

-Running the application is as simple as running :
+Running the application is as simple as running:
 ```
 $ ./analytics
 ```

-You can also provide the following parameters :
+You can also provide the following parameters:

 Parameter | Usage | Type | Default Value
 ---- | ---- | ---- | ----